Manu Fernandes

 Manuel Gregorio "Manu" Fernandes (born 11 September 1944) is an Indian politician and businessman who is a former member of the Goa Legislative Assembly, representing the Cuncolim Assembly constituency from 1984 to 1994 and Velim Assembly constituency from 1994 to 1999.

 Early and personal life

 Fernandes was born in Betul, Goa, which was part of Portuguese India.
-He completed his (Portuguese: Segundo Año do Liceu or 10th grade).
+He completed his (Portuguese: Segundo Ano do Liceu or 10th grade).
 He is married to Alcina Fernandes and resides at Margao, Goa.